joshpeterson/summa/book/first_part/treatise_on_the_one_god/the_perfection_of_god/prologue.md

 (1) Whether God is perfect?
 (2) Whether God is perfect universally, as having in Himself the perfections of all things?
 (3) Whether creatures can be said to be like God?

-* Whether God Is Perfect?
-* Whether The Perfections Of All Things Are In God?
-* Whether Any Creature Can Be Like God?